-Rather than a call for revolution in the name of the starving peasant, trade towards capitalism, or the church moving from monarchy to a republic, Burke reacted to the Revolution, crowing his conservative views for the country to return to its glory days.
+Rather than a call for revolution in the name of the starving peasant; trade towards capitalism; or the church moving from monarchy to a republic, Burke reacted to the Revolution, crowing his conservative views for the country to return to its glory days.
 Both Burke and Joseph de Maistre share this view – a return to a more traditional governing of the people.
-However, de Maistre was more extreme than pragmatic, calling for a return to a ‘golden age’ of religion and divine governance, whereas Burke accepted change occurring, despite good or bad outcomes.
+However, de Maistre was more extreme than pragmatic, calling for a return to a ‘golden age’ of religion and divine governance instead, whereas Burke accepted change occurring, despite good and bad outcomes.

 Though Burke regards the value of tradition as something to be esteemed, and that all those past, present and those to be born are responsible for society, Burke isn’t as radical as de Maistre.
 It’s important to acknowledge that though he considers government as a societal strength, he is also quick to attack those in power within these institutions—Burke is not blinded by the reality that those in power can also be guilty of abusing it, and thus can create as much damage as those revolting in the Revolution at the time of his writings.
 This is Burke at his best: arguing his ideology of government and hierarchy.
 He admits to its flaws, unlike de Maistre, where the arguments tangent into radical religious lines rather than moderate considerations like Burke’s.

 Burke also argues that man is born into the hierarchy he best serves.
 Some are natural-born leaders for aristocracy and some are born to be peasants.
 Social structure has a very real and serious role in maintaining a civil approach to a nation.
 According to Burke, to sway from government wisdom is detrimental to its children.
-But the State isn’t the only necessity to facilitate order in society.
+But the State isn’t the only instrument necessary to facilitate order in society.
 Religion, connected to the State, is imperative —what sits at the top of the hierarchy is God.
 He refers to religion as the “one great master, author and founder of society.”